Simon-Dirks/living-library/README.md

 5. Update the `LIT_CSV_KEYS`, `LIT_CSV_EDUCATION_FILTER_KEYS` and `LIT_CSV_FILTER_KEYS` values in `src/config.js` to match your Google Sheets file column header names.
 Please note that these values are CASE SENSITIVE.

 ## Setting up your own theme logbook file

+In this file, researchers document the process of Living Library maintenance.
+This includes their observations, thoughts, and doubts on the methods, as well as discussions held in the team, decisions taken together and the reasoning behind them.
+The logbook is organized according to the coding themes to allow an overview on the developments and decisions taken regarding each theme.
+General notes that apply to the Living Library and/or its methods as a whole are documented under ‘deliberations’.

 1. Make a copy of our Google Sheets theme logbook [template](https://docs.google.com/spreadsheets/d/1nx18TNl0fD0CtaMjmWhIBabLrM4jSUaE/edit?usp=sharing&ouid=116729142426546289681&rtpof=true&sd=true).
 2. Make sure that your Google Sheets file can be viewed by “Anyone with the link”.